flyteorg/flyte/cookbook_se/recipes/plugins/k8s_spark/README.rst

 How to build your Dockerfile for Spark on K8s
 ---------------------------------------------

-Using Spark on K8s is extremely easy to use and provides full versioning using the custom built Spark container.
-The built container can execute both regular
+Using Spark on K8s is extremely easy and provides full versioning using the custom built Spark container.
+The built container can also execute regular Spark tasks.
 For Spark, the image must contain spark dependencies as well as the correct entrypoint for the Spark driver/executors.
-This can be achieved by using the :ref:`flytekit_install_spark.sh<>` script provided as referenced in the Dockerfile included here.
+This can be achieved by using the `flytekit_install_spark.sh <https://github.com/lyft/flytekit/blob/67b00ef6173c77a940dbe612baa9b76408ef1448/scripts/flytekit_install_spark3.sh>`__ script provided as referenced in the Dockerfile included here.

 .. literalinclude:: ../../k8sspark.Dockerfile
     :language: dockerfile